 PSO Staff Retention & Recruitment

-PSOs are experiencing staff growth.
-A majority of PSOs (55%) plan to add at least one staff position in their next fiscal year, which is nearly identical to the 57% of all U.S. nonprofits that expected to create new staff positions in 2016.
+- PSOs Are Continuing to Grow.
+In the past 12 months, 31 PSOs reported creating a total of 77 new staff positions.
+Moreover, two-fifths of PSOs (42 percent) plan to add at least one staff position in their next fiscal year.
+Although, this share was lower than the 50 percent of all U.S. nonprofits that expected to create new staff positions in 2017.

-- Philanthropy Associations & Networks Are Stepping Up on Staff Diversity & Capacity
+- Philanthropy Associations and Networks Show Some Progress on Staff Diversity

 Forum President & CEO David Biemesderfer shares reflections on some key findings from the report.